 The MP3 electric mandolin is ideally suited to Carnatic playing.
 A solid and stable bolt on neck, adjustable bridge saddles, a zero fret and a deep cutaway allowing access to upper registers are just a few of the features that make it by far the best production mandolin when it comes to playing South Indian classical music.
 I highly recommend it.

 - Joe Lang, USA

 I recently got the MP3 electric mandolin and I am absolutely in love with it.
 While it is a delight to touch and feel, it produces an even better tone.
-Friends who listen to me play the MP3 don't fail to notice the refinement.
 It comes across both in functionality and aesthetics.
 I would highly recommend the MP3 to anyone planning to learn or play the Carnatic mandolin.

 – Ashwin Chandrasekar, India